 Cow manure can enhance the biodiversity of soil microorganisms and insects.
 Cow manure’s organic matter and nutrients provide an ideal environment for beneficial bacteria, fungi, and other microorganisms to thrive.
 This increased microbial activity can also attract and sustain a variety of insects and other soil-dwelling organisms, contributing to overall soil health and biodiversity.

-Soil microorganisms and insects play a crucial role in nutrient cycling and help break down organic matter, thereby releasing nutrients in forms readily absorbed by plants.
-One of the most important examples is the role of dung beetle in using cow manure and helping the soil to utilize it thoroughly.
+Soil microorganisms and insects play a crucial role in nutrient cycling, helping to break down organic matter and release nutrients in forms readily absorbed by plants.
+One of the most important examples is the role of dung beetle in using cow manure and helping the soil to utilise it thoroughly.

 Practical Uses of Cow Manure